ctu-mrs/ctu-mrs.github.io/docs/simulation/drone_spawner.md

 * `1 2 3 ...` - integers ranging from 0 to 250 define ID of the vehicle.
 The model will be named as `uavID` in Gazebo.
 Use multiple numbers to spawn more than one vehicle at once
 * `--f450` - change the type of vehicle to be spawned (default is t650, available options are `--f450`, `--f550` and `--t650`)
 * `--param-name` - everything started with `--` is treated as a new parameter.
 If you follow it up with variables without the `--`, it will be assigned into child variables of this parameter.
 Parameters without children are treated as *booleans*, and set the value of the param-name to `True`.
 It is a good practise to name the *bool* parameters as `--enable-something` or `--use-something`.
+* `--pos x y z heading` - specify the spawn position of the vehicle.
+If multiple vehicles are spawned with one command, this position will be assigned to the first vehicle and the following vehicles will be placed in an array next to it (along x-axis, 2 meter spacing)
+* `--file path_to_file` - specify the spawn position in a `.yaml` or `.csv` file.
+The position file may define specific positions for many drones. **Absolute filepath** is required.

 **Note:** It is permitted to use **both** `-` and `_` as word separators in the input parameters (`--enable_rangefinder` and `--enable-rangefinder` are both valid).